UEFI: With virtualization

+Vulnerabilities

+UEFI implementation flaws have been exploited to gain persistence, the ability to maintain malicious access to a compromised system even after system reboot, operating system reinstallation, and even partial physical part replacement, such as of corrupted PCI persistent flash storage.

+In 2022, a vulnerbility in an old version of the Windows Boot Manager (WBM) was exploited by a malware called BlackLotus, which exploits a bug in the WBM to run malicious code before the OS starts.
+Although Microsoft provided a fixed version of the WBM soon afterwards, it did not revoke the signature on the old WBM.
+As a result, the old WBM may still be loaded, leading to the malware being run if present.

 Applications development

 EDK2 Application Development Kit (EADK) makes it possible to use standard C library functions in UEFI applications.
 EADK can be freely downloaded from the Intel's TianoCore UDK / EDK2 SourceForge project.
 As an example, a port of the Python interpreter is made available as a UEFI application by using the EADK.
 The development has moved to GitHub since .UDK2015.

 Criticism

 Numerous digital rights activists have protested UEFI.
 Ronald G. Minnich, a co-author of coreboot, and Cory Doctorow, a digital rights activist, have criticized UEFI as an attempt to remove the ability of the user to truly control the computer.
-It does not solve the BIOS's long-standing problems of requiring two different drivers—one for the firmware and one for the operating system—for most hardware.
+Critics, such as coreboot co-author Ronald G. Minnich, argue that UEFI maintains the historic arrangement of requiring two separate drivers—one for the firmware and one for the operating system—for most hardware.

 Open-source project TianoCore also provides UEFIs.
 TianoCore lacks the specialized firmware drivers and modules that initialize chipset functions, but TianoCore is one of many payload options of coreboot.
 The development of coreboot requires cooperation from chipset manufacturers to provide the specifications needed to develop initialization drivers.